lag13/why/README.md

 ```

 For conciseness let's label the second `(lambda (factorial) ...)` `f`.
-Rewriting the previous example we get:
+Rewriting the previous example, we get:

 ```scheme
 ((lambda (factorial)